sudhiry/jscform/memory-bank/activeContext.md

 ### Code Organization
 - Clear separation between core library (`packages/jscform`) and examples (`apps/playground`)
-- Dedicated signals package (`packages/signals`) for reactive state management
+- Dedicated signals package (`packages/signals`) for reactive state management, now using `@preact/signals-react`. **Note: The `packages/signals` directory is deprecated and should not be used or modified.**
 - Utility functions organized by functionality in `utils/` directory with comprehensive test coverage setup
 - React patterns follow modern best practices (hooks, context, functional components)
 - Monorepo structure with shared configs for ESLint, TypeScript, and Jest

 ### State Management Philosophy
-- Reactive state updates using custom signals library with granular signal architecture
+- Reactive state updates using `@preact/signals-react` with granular signal architecture
 - Individual signals for data, schema, context, validator, and fieldState
 - Computed signals for derived state with automatic dependency tracking
 - Batch updates for atomic state changes to prevent cascading re-renders